vuminhtue/SMU_Research_Computing_with_M3/_episodes/02-accessing-palmetto.md

 ---
-title: "Accessing the Palmetto Cluster"
+title: "Accessing the M2 Cluster"
 teaching: 15
 exercises: 0
 questions:
-- "How can I access the Palmetto cluster from my local machine?"
+- "How can I access the M2 cluster from my local machine?"
 objectives:
-- SSH client, Terminal, MobaXTerm
+- SSH client, Terminal, MobaXTerm, Open OnDemand
 keypoints:
-- "Palmetto can be accessed by an SSh (secure shell) client"
+- "M2 can be accessed by an SSh (secure shell) client"
 - "Windows user can use `MobaXTerm` application"
 - "Mac users can use the `Terminal` application"
+- "Open OnDemand platform"
 ---

-Pametto is accessed using the SSH (["Secure shell"](https://en.wikipedia.org/wiki/Ssh_(Secure_Shell))) protocol.
-Palmetto runs the *SSH server*; on your local machine, you will need to run *SSH client* which connects to a server using a command-line *terminal*.
-The commands that are entered on the terminal are processed by the server on Palmetto.
+M2 is accessed using the SSH (["Secure shell"](https://en.wikipedia.org/wiki/Ssh_(Secure_Shell))) protocol.M2 runs the *SSH server*; on your local machine, you will need to run *SSH client* which connects to a server using a command-line *terminal*.
+The commands that are entered on the terminal are processed by the server on M2.

 To start the SSH client on a Mac, you can open the Terminal Application (which is usually located in `Applications` &rarr; `Utilities`) and run the following:

 ~~~
-ssh login.palmetto.clemson.edu
+ssh your_username@m2.smu.edu
 ~~~
 {: .bash}